Perik-Zavodskaia/ClonoSort/README.md

 # ClonoSort
-Counts the number of T-cells with the same T-cell receptor
+Counts the number of T-cells with the same T-cell receptor (description in progress)